Written by Divinity Nutra, Updated on March 19, 2023

 - Chronic inflammatory diseases such as IBD (Ulcerative Colitis or Crohn’s Disease), psoriasis, or arthritis

 - Damaged muscle fibers from strenuous and prolonged physical activities (workouts, running, bodybuilding, etc.)

 When inflammation goes unchecked, it can cause several negative side effects.
 These potential reactions include, but are not limited to, feeling ill, exhaustion, fever, and chronic pain.

 Many different immune system cells get involved in the healing process during bouts of inflammation.
 The increased blood flow directs more immune cells to the damaged tissue where they are needed.
 More fluid may also enter the infected area, which is what leads to swelling.

 Once the threat is eradicated, the swelling subsides, the uncomfortable side effects dissipate, and your immune system returns to normal function.
 For the purposes of the physically active, the reduction in swelling and pain means your muscles have recovered.

 For decades, we’ve seen substantial progress in the number of studies about turmeric.
 In general, curcumin seems to be a highly effective antioxidant and anti-inflammatory agent.

-In this post, we will examine the research and science behind curcumin’s ability to reduce inflammation and swelling.
+In this post, we will examine the research and science behind curcumin’s ability to reduce inflammation and swelling in the body.